 Thank you for visiting my website.
 My name is James Todman.
-I have been working in horticulture for over 10 years and now specialise in topiary.
+I have been working in horticulture for over 15 years and now specialise in topiary.
 I particularly enjoy the sculptural aspect of this gardening art form, favouring the organic, free-form or geometrical topiary designs.

-If you would like to know more about what I do then please call me on 07803 559190 or email email@example.com
+Most of my work is based near my home in the village of Overbury, on the Gloucestershire/ Worcestershire border.
+If you would like to know more about what I do then please email at email@example.com